5 things to do on King’s Day to celebrate the Dutch way

 2. Visit flea markets

-If you don’t think the Dutch are weird enough, and you’re not feeling the festival vibe, then make sure to check out the King’s Day flea markets.
+Not feeling the festival vibe?
+Make sure to check out the King’s Day flea markets!
 It’s the one day of the year that the ban on free trade is lifted, and so everyone sets up their own makeshift shops and begins to haggle mercilessly with everyone else in sight.

 Why?
 Because we’re Dutch and we like a ‘good’ deal.
-And so yes, we will shamelessly spend half an hour trying to convince our neighbours to cut 20 cents of the asking price of their third-hand copy of a useless Harry Potter and the Prisoner of Azkaban DVD.
+And so, we will shamelessly spend half an hour trying to convince our neighbours to cut 20 cents of the asking price of their third-hand copy of a useless Harry Potter and the Prisoner of Azkaban DVD.

-So if you’re in need of some useless old crap, need to get rid of some, or if you just want to find a way to spend your money other than online slot games, make sure to hit up the King’s Day flea markets.
+So, if you’re in need of some useless old crap or need to get rid of some, the King’s Day flea markets are the place to be.

 Most cities will have a number of centres where the newly-christened merchants set up more densely, but it’s not uncommon to see them spread all throughout urban areas.